smeronek264/STAT-172-Project/README.md

 1. Data cleaning and preprocessing.
 2. Training a predictive model using the CPS data.
 3. Applying the model to the ACS data to predict food insecurity in Iowa.
+4. Take the household predictions and bring up to the PUMA level